jacobseiler/software-testing/script_ideas.md

   the correct version?
 * Expected number of rows/columns change.
 * Should be failing early.
-Maybe have some code where it fails at the end but the problem is actually at the start.
+Maybe have some code where it fails at the end but the problem is actually at the start (e.g., performing many operations on something that should be an integer, but was calculated as a float somewhere).
 * Extending some code to add new features.
 * Maybe some functions that explicit say what they expect and have tests that check what happens if you give it different things.
 E.g., function asks for a